Uncategorized

 • Customer Relationship Management (CRM): Tools like Zendesk, HubSpot, or Freshworks help track leads, manage customer interactions, automate sales, and offer valuable insights for tailored communication.

-• Email automation: Implementing email automation tools access you to set up automated welcome sequences, targeted email campaigns, and onboarding series to engage the audience.
+• Email automation: Implementing email automation tools allows you to set up automated welcome sequences, targeted email campaigns, and onboarding series to engage the audience.

 • Heatmap tools: Tools like Hotjar or Microsoft Clarity provide visual depictions of user interactions on your website, including session recordings, scroll maps, and click heatmaps.
 This data will allow you to optimize your B2B SaaS website design.